 - Eye drops – One of the most common medical emergencies toddlers can have at the beach is sand in their eyes.
-It’s a good idea to include in your regular first aid kit emergency saline drops.
+It’s a good idea to include it in your regular first aid kit emergency saline drops.

-- Dusting powder – try a little bit of this talc-free powder on your toddler’s skin before hitting the beach, it works a treat keeping the sand off!
+- Dusting powder – try a little bit of this talc-free baby powder on your toddler’s skin before hitting the beach, it works a treat keeping the sand off!
 Alternatively, even good old kitchen cornstarch can work.

 Considering camping overnight?
 Our top tips for beach camping with kids.